J2ZROMERO/blog_app/README.md

 > http://localhost:3000/user/745/post/
 > http://localhost:3000/user/745/post/3

-- You can change the id's [745 / 3] for another one.
+- You can change the id's [745 / 3] for another one available on the interfaz.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>